-Full-Time Equivalent
+Full-Time Equivalent (FTE) Calculation

-University Transfer and Associate Degree Programs

-FTE stands for full-time equivalent.
-Full time for a student means 5 courses or 15 credits in a term.
+University Transfer and Associate Degree Programs FTE stands for full-time equivalent.
+This calculation is used for reporting purposes and may differ from definitions of full-time/part-time enrolment status.
+Full time equivalent (FTE) means 5 courses or 15 credits in a term.
 A student taking 3 courses would be 3/5 FTE.
 However since we have quite a few 4-credit courses, credit hours rather than number of courses are used to calculate.
 A student taking a 4-credit course and two 3-credit courses would be taking 10 credits or 10/15 FTE.